carboneio/carbone/doc/webserver.md

 ### Authentication (Get Public Key)

 For the authentication checking, it is possible to define a new location to store public keys.
-The file `authentication.js` have to be created in the `plugin` folder.
-The function to export is `getPublicKey` and is described as follow:
+The file `authentication.js` has to be created in the `plugin` folder.
+Export the function `getPublicKey` described as follow:

 ```js
 const fs = require('fs');